 Sumilon is the ultimate paradise destination at the southern end of Cebu.
 In Sumilon, you will fill your eyes with sights of turquoise fading to blue waters with powder-like white sand.
-There are also diving spots, snorkelling activities here.
+There are also diving spots and snorkeling activities here.
 During low tide, a magnificent sand bar appears at a portion of the island.

-All these make visiting Sumilon Island one of the most compelling things to do in Cebu.
+All these make visiting Sumilon Island one of the most exciting things in Southern Cebu.

 Impressively, there is a 4-star hotel on the island, the Bluewater Sumilon Resort.
 When you book a night here, you’ll gain access to the infinity pool, private beach area, freshwater lagoon, and restaurant.
 You can even rent a kayak to float around the lagoon while watching the sun soar up from the horizon.

 Sumilon Island is a perfect destination after all the adventures in southern Cebu.
 It’s a beautiful place to relax and or have your HONEYMOON!
 I will bring my wife here when the time comes.

 After you finish Cebu, I recommend that you visit Sagada.
 For me, it is the most beautiful place in the northern Philippines.
 It’s not a beach, though.
 But I’m sure you’ll like the experience.
 Sagada is full of adventure, delicious food, and scenic places.

 When is the best time to visit Sumilon Island and Sandbar?

 If you plan to visit the island in less than a day, do it from 2pm to 4:30pm during the afternoon.
 According to our guide, it is the time when fewer people go to the island sandbar.